-Parkinson’s disease was part of Lily and her husband’s life before they even met.
+Parkinson’s disease was part of Lily and her husband Brian’s life before they even met.
 Lily’s grandmother learned she had Parkinson’s when she was in her seventies and Brian’s uncle was diagnosed in his sixties.
-Lily’s husband, Brian, was diagnosed at the age of 48.
-It took them three years to get a diagnosis but once they did, they breathed a big sigh of relief.
+Brian was diagnosed at the age of 48.
+It took them three years to get a diagnosis, but, once they did, they breathed a big sigh of relief.
 Now they knew what they were dealing with.
-They quickly started researching Parkinson’s and available resources, attended many Parkinson’s conferences, including two World Parkinson’s Congresses and The Victory Summit event® in Las Vegas a few years ago.
-Together, Brian and Lily are co-directors of their community’s Parkinson’s Awareness and Advocacy group and have just launched their own Parkinson’s Care Partners support group called SOS (Safe and Open Space).
+Quickly starting research Parkinson’s and available resources, they attended many Parkinson’s conferences, including two World Parkinson’s Congresses and The Victory Summit® event in Las Vegas a few years ago.
+Together, Brian and Lily are co-directors of their community’s Parkinson’s Awareness and Advocacy group and have just launched their own Parkinson’s care partners support group called SOS (Safe and Open Space).

 Ask Lily About:

 - Obsessive and Compulsive Behaviors